Noncommutative Chern-Simons theory on the quantum 3-sphere $S^3_\theta$: Local index formula

-In order to fix the notations we briefly recall the noncommutative local index formula \cite{CM95, H06} in dimension three and the definition of noncommutative Chern--Simons action following \cite{P1201}.
-The local index formula on $SU_q(2)$ has been studied in \cite{C04, SDLSV05} and the Chern--Simons action on $SU_q(2)$ was discussed in \cite{P1201} as well.
+In order to fix the notations we briefly recall the noncommutative local index formula in three dimensions \cite{CM95, H06} and the definition of noncommutative Chern--Simons action following \cite{P1201}.
+The local index formula on $SU_q(2)$ has been studied in \cite{C04, SDLSV05} and the Chern--Simons action on $SU_q(2)$ is discussed in \cite{P1201} as well.

 A noncommutative odd-dimensional Riemannian manifold is described by an odd spectral triple $(\mathcal{A}, \mathcal{H}, \mathcal{D})$. $\mathcal{A}$ is a unital associative algebra with involution, in practice $\mathcal{A}$ is usually a pre-$C^*$-algebra closed under holomorphic functional calculus. $\mathcal{A}$ acts on the separable Hilbert space $\mathcal{H}$ as bounded operators through a faithful representation $\pi : \mathcal{A} \rightarrow B(\mathcal{H})$. $\mathcal{D}$ is an unbounded self-adjoint operator with compact resolvent such that $[\mathcal{D}, a]$ is bounded for any $a \in \mathcal{A}$.
 Furthermore, the Dirac-type operator $\mathcal{D}$ determines the metric on the state space of $\mathcal{A}$,